blueturtleai/krita-stable-diffusion/README.md

    - **Max Wait:** The maximum time in minutes you want to wait until image generation is finished.
 When the max time is reached, a timeout happens and the generation request is stopped.

-3. Click on the "Generate" button.
+   - **Generate:** Start image generation.
 The values you inserted into the dialog will be transmitted to the server, which dispatches the request now to one of the stable-diffusion servers in the cluster.
-Your generation request is added to queue.
-You will see now the status "Waiting for generated image..." and all imput elements of the dialog are disabled.
+Your generation request is added to the queue.
+You will see now the status "Waiting for generated image..." and all input elements of the dialog are disabled.
 When the image has been generated successfully, it will be shown as a new layer of the opened document.
-The used seed is shown part of the name of the new layer.

-If an error occurs during image generation, this error will be displayed in most cases in the status textarea and all input elements are enabled again.
-Due to technical problems, in some cases no error message can be displayed.
-In these cases all input elements are enabled again and you can try starting generating again.
+The used seed is shown as a part of the name of the new layer.
+If an error during generation occurs, the error message will be shown in the status textarea and all input elements will be enabled again.

+   - **Cancel:** Close the dialog.
+If you cancel when you already started generation, generation will be stopped.

 ## Limitations
-   - **Status updates:** Unfortunately, currently you only see the initial status "Waiting for generated image..." and no progress information.
-This is due to technical problems at updating the status message.

-   - **Error information:** Due to technical problems, in some cases no error message can be displayed.
-In these cases all input elements are enabled again and you can try starting generating again.

    - **Stability:** Stablehorde is still pretty new and under heavy development.
 So, it's not unlikely, that the servers are not available for some time or unexpected errors occur.